Deep Eyes: Binocular Depth-from-Focus on Focal Stack Pairs: B-DfF Network Architecture

-There exist many approaches \cite{ferstl13, hui16} to refine/upsample depth image with the guidance of an intensity image.
-The observation is that homogeneous texture regions often correspond to homogeneous surface parts, while depth edges often occur at high intensity variations.
-With this in mind, we set out to first extract the EDoF image from the focal stack, then guide the refinement of the depth image.
-Several methods \cite{kuthirummal11, suwajanakorn15} have been proposed to extract the EDoF image from the focal stack.
-However, the post processing is suboptimal in terms of computational efficiency and elegance.
-Thus, we seek to directly output an EDoF image from a separate network, which we termed \emph{EDoFNet}.

-\emph{EDoFNet} is composed of 20 convolutional layers, with PRelu as its activation function.
-The input of the \emph{EDoFNet} is the focal stack, the same as the input of \emph{FocusNet}, and the output is the EDoF image.
+To further enhance the depth image quality, we set out to extract the EDoF image from the focal stack, and use it to guide the refinement of the depth image.
+Existing EDoF image extraction methods \cite{kuthirummal11,suwajanakorn15} are suboptimal in terms of computational efficiency.
+Thus, we seek to directly output an EDoF image from a separate network, which we termed \emph{EDoF-Net}. \emph{EDoF-Net} is composed of 20 convolutional layers, with PRelu as its activation function.
+The input of the \emph{EDoF-Net} is the focal stack, the same as the input of \emph{Focus-Net}, and the output is the EDoF image.
 With the kernel size of $3\times3$, a 20 layer convolutional network will produce a receptive field of $41\times41$, which is larger than the size of the largest blur kernel.
-Fig. \ref{fig:network_allinfocus} shows the architecture of \emph{EDoFNet}.
+Fig. \ref{fig:network_FocusNet-v2}(b) shows the architecture of \emph{EDoF-Net}.

-Finally, we concatenate the depth image from \emph{FocusNet} and the EDoF image from the \emph{EDoFNet}, and fuse them by using another 10 layer convolutional network.
-We call the new network \emph{FocusNet-v2}.
-The architecture of \emph{FocusNet-v2} is illustrated in Fig. \ref{fig:network_allinfocus}.
+Finally, we concatenate the depth image from \emph{Focus-Net} and the EDoF image from the \emph{EDoF-Net}, and fuse them by using another 10 convolutional layers.
+We call the new network \emph{Focus-Net-Guided}, as illustrated in Fig. \ref{fig:network_FocusNet-v2}(c).